temporalio/documentation/docs-src/cloud-context/pricing.md

 ## Billing of Actions

 Actions are collected and billed monthly for each Namespace.
 The base rate is $25 per one million Actions, and you are billed only for the prorated amount of Actions you use.
-If you use less than one million Actions per month, your bill will be lower than $25 for that month.
+If you use fewer than one million Actions per month, your bill for Actions will be less than $25 for that month.

 | **Actions** | $25 per one million (prorated) |
 | ----------- | ------------------------------ |